 Do I need to book a ticket to visit?

-Tickets can also be purchased from our Visitor Centre when you arrive at the Cathedral.
+No, tickets can be bought from our Visitor Centre when you arrive.

 I have a Precinct Pass, do I need to pre-book entry to the Precincts and/or Cathedral?

-Precinct Pass holders can choose to pre-book their visit online, but this is not a requirement.
-It is possible to just show your Precinct Pass on arrival at the Cathedral.
+There is no need to pre-book entry with a Precinct Pass, just show your Precinct Pass on arrival at the Cathedral.

 * With thanks to Allchurches Trust for grant funding towards the cost of hand sanitiser stations and other PPE measures.